 The word for friend in Italian is amico (when referring to a male friend or the generic concept) or amica (when referring to a female friend).
-The plural forms are amici and amiche respectively.
+The plural forms are amici (male friends) and amiche (female friends) respectively.

 Grazie per essermi amico / amica.

 Thanks for being my friend.

 Friendship is referred to as amicizia whereas the adjective friendly can be translated as either amichevole or amico.

 Paolo è una persona molto amichevole.
 Piace a tutti.

 Paolo is a very friendly person.
 Everyone likes him.

 Che bello vedere un volto amico!

 When you become friends with someone in Italy, you can use one of two expressions: